52nd CBCS beta tests new Air Force tactical communications kits

 |0

-This work, 52nd CBCS beta tests new Air Force tactical communications kits, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 52nd CBCS beta tests new Air Force tactical communications kits, by Kisha Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT